corllete/apos-vue3/README.md

 # Apostrophe CMS module bundle for Vue 3 Webpack configuration

 This bundle provides a Vue 3 Webpack configuration for Apostrophe CMS public builds.
+Do not use in production yet, but only for PoC and demonstration purposes.
+It's a work in progress.

 ## Installation